-On April 26 from 10 a.m. to 2 p.m. the Hoboken Police Department and the Drug Enforcement Administration (DEA) will give the public its eighth opportunity in three years to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.
-Bring your pills for disposal to the below addresses.
+On September 26 from 10 a.m. to 2 p.m. the Hoboken Police Department and the Drug Enforcement Administration (DEA) will give the public its tenth opportunity in five years to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.
 (The DEA cannot accept liquids or needles or sharps, only pills or patches.)
 The service is free and anonymous, no questions asked.

 General Public Inquiries: